goldenpipes/MobInfo2/ReadMe.txt

+Turtle edit
+- Fixed lua errors that occured on some instanced mobs

 MobInfo-2 is a World of Warcraft AddOn that provides you with useful additional information about Mobs (ie. opponents/monsters).
 It adds new information to the game's Tooltip whenever you hover with your mouse over a mob.
 It also adds a numeric display of the Mobs health and mana (current and max) to the Mob target frame.
 MobInfo-2 is the continuation of the now abandoned "MobInfo" by Dizzarian combined with the original "MobHealth2" by Wyv.

 [[ IMPORTANT NOTE FOR DEVELOPERS OF OTHER ADDONS:           ]]